Nirall/routesTree/README.md

 # Routes tree

-This is a studing project
+This is a studing project on CRA + Redux + TS

 ## Available Scripts